- Alex Pastor, David Pastor

 - Release Date

 Paramount Vantage wants you to believe Carriers is a zombie movie, but no matter how many shots the promotional department shows of undead-like creatures opening their eyes, either on the poster or in trailers, don’t be fooled.
-Preconceived notions that flesh-hungry monsters will be slugging along, or running, after a few lonely survivors of the apocalypse will only ruin your otherwise engaging experience.
+Preconceived notions that flesh-hungry monsters will be slugging along, or running after a few lonely survivors of the apocalypse will only ruin your otherwise engaging experience.
 Indeed, it contains horror elements, but it’s about the loss of humanity in the absence of society.
-And while almost all zombie movies relate that theme, here the metaphor comes without brain-eating antics.
+And while almost all zombie movies relate to that theme, here the metaphor comes without brain-eating antics.

 The movie opens with four twentysomethings driving on a deserted highway.
-They come upon an SUV parked in the road; a father (Christopher Meloni) and his little girl need gas.
+They come upon an SUV parked on the road; a father (Christopher Meloni) and his little girl need gas.
 They see the girl is masked, but she’s clearly dying.
 Living by a strict set of survivalist rules, they must avoid the infected at all costs.
 If it means leaving someone behind, so be it.
 Of course, those rules are immediately broken.
 Their car springs a leak as they try to desert the stranded father-daughter pair by passing on the rocky shoulder, forcing them to go back and, at gunpoint, commandeer the man’s vehicle.
 They wipe it down with bleach and then put the father and daughter in the back behind a makeshift bubble of plastic and duct tape.

 In addition to being dumped, Carriers feels tampered with, and sloppy in the finale when it tries to bring some vague meaning to the madness via cheesy narration.
 At the center, however, the morality clash between Pine and Pucci’s brothers proves challenging on the level of a solid psychological thriller.
 In contrast, the typical horror jolts and gory scares feel included only to keep the lazy-minded moviegoers interested.
-Although the film comes very close to being more than run-of-the-mill horror fodder, too much studio meddling and a shifting genre tone leave the result uneven.
+Although the film comes very close to being more than run-of-the-mill horror fodder, too much studio meddling and a shifting tone leave the result uneven.